MariaC27/recycling-sorter/README.md

 ## Deployed here: https://optimal-stocking.surge.sh/

+Important: website only works when the anvil server is running and connected in this Google Colab Notebook: https://colab.research.google.com/drive/1Le5qMNuMhOGi02Tp9DHsPeulkT-qvQ38?usp=sharing.
+The dataset used is called trashnet which can be downloaded here: https://github.com/garythung/trashnet.
 Note that the model has around 70% accuracy so there may be errors.
 To upload another image, refresh the page.